Internet on the go, saving money

 - 🇬🇧 United Kingdom: After Brexit, the scenario has become uncertain and fragmented.
 Many European phone companies have reintroduced roaming charges.
 The situation changes from operator to operator, creating uncertainty that can easily be solved at the root with an alternative solution.
 If you are visiting London or touring Scotland with a stop in Dublin, never assume that your plan will work the same as in the EU.

-- 🇦🇩 Other Microstates: Also look out for countries such as Andorra or Monaco, where rules may vary depending on your specific operator.
+- 🇦🇩 Other Microstates: Also look out for countries such as Andorra or Munich, where rules may vary depending on your specific operator.

 2. Travel outside the European Union

-This is the same situation a non-European (e.g., American, Canadian) traveler also finds himself in when visiting Europe: international roaming is cost prohibitive.
+This is the same situation a non-European traveler finds themselves in (e.g., American, Canadian) even when visiting Europe: international roaming costs are prohibitive.

-3. The "Fair Use" policy and the gigas that run out
+3. The “Fair Use” policy and running out of data

 As mentioned, operators enforce a "fair use policy" to prevent abuse, such as permanent use of a foreign SIM in a country.

-Keep in mind that the share of Giga available for roaming is almost always less than the total provided by your domestic offer.
+Keep in mind that the share of data available for roaming is almost always less than the total provided by your domestic offer.

 This limit hardly affects a one- or two-week vacation, but it can become a problem for: